Police search for suspect after California officer is killed during traffic stop

 Breaking News Emails

-SAN FRANCISCO — Authorities searched Wednesday for a gunman who shot and killed a police officer during a traffic stop in a small California town.
+SAN FRANCISCO — Authorities launched a manhunt Wednesday after a gunman shot and killed a police officer during a traffic stop in a small California town.

+In an alert, the California Highway Patrol said the suspect, whose name was not known, is considered to be armed and dangerous.

 Multiple agencies responded and found Singh with gunshot wounds.
-The husband and father of an infant child was rushed to a hospital where he was pronounced dead.
+They rushed the husband and father of an infant boy to a hospital where he was pronounced dead.

+Ground and air units were searching for the suspect based on surveillance photos taken at a convenience store shortly before the attack.

-A manhunt was underway for the killer, who was believed to be driving a gray Dodge Ram pickup truck when the shooting happened around 1 a.m. in Newman, about 100 miles southeast of San Francisco.
+The suspect was believed to be driving a gray Dodge Ram pickup truck when the shooting occurred in Newman, about 100 miles southeast of San Francisco.

-Authorities released photographs of the suspect and the truck that were taken by surveillance cameras at a convenience store moments before the traffic stop.

-Sgt.
-Tom Letras, a sheriff's spokesman, said authorities do not know the suspect's name.
+"We have sent out information to law enforcement up and down the state, as well as outside California," said Sgt.
+Tom Letras said, a sheriff's spokesman.

-In the photos, the heavyset suspect with short dark hair is wearing a thick chain necklace. jeans, navy blue hoodie and navy T-shirt.
+In the photos, the heavyset suspect with short dark hair is wearing a thick chain necklace. jeans, a dark hoodie and dark-colored T-shirt.

 Singh was a native of Fiji and had worked since July 2011 for the police department in Newman, a town of about 10,000 people.
 Earlier in his career, Singh worked as a deputy with the Merced County Sheriff's Department.